HarvardPL/formulog/docs/01_language_basics.md

 ok :- X = "hello", X != "goodbye".
 ```

-The first of these predicate is true when its arguments can be unified, and the
+The first of these predicate is true when its arguments unify to the same term,
-second is true when its arguments cannot be unified.
+and the second is true when its arguments cannot be unified.

-Finally, any Formulog term of type bool can be used in place of an atom in the
+Finally, any Formulog term of type `bool` can be used in place of an atom in
-rule body, as here:
+the rule body, as here:

 ```
 input foo(bool)